elyor0529/requests/README.md

 ```

-Alternatively, [requests.Pool](#requestspool) can be used to collect concurrent responses.
+[requests.Pool](#requestspool) is recommended for collecting concurrent responses from multiple requests.

 ### `requests.PostAsync`
 An asynchronous counterpart of `requests.Post`.